 "He riseth form the supper, and laid aside his garments; and took a towel, and girded himself.
 After that he poureth water into a basin, and began to wash the disciples feet, and to wash them with the towel wherewith he was girded." - John 13:4, 5

-Not only does he come to die for us, but he also makes himself a servant while he spent his time on Earth.
-Jesus served others not only through giving his life for them but also in serving them.
+Not only does he come to die for us, but also makes himself a servant while he spent his time on Earth.
+Jesus served others through giving his life for them and also in serving them.
 When we take a closer look at his life, there are so many valuable lessons that are to be learned from him about humanity and love.

 Too many times in our life here on Earth, have we done nothing more than look out for our own interest?
 How many times have we done anything more than think of ourselves?
 There is no meaning in living a life that only surrounds around me.
 True living always emphasizes living for others and serving them selflessly.